Encouragement • Inspiration • Community • Solidarity • Support

 7. Acceptance

-This is the final stage of the grieving process.
-Acceptance does not mean people feel OK about a loss.
+This is commonly known as the final stage of the grieving process.
+Acceptance does not mean people feel "okay" about a loss.
 Rather, it means they realize the loss is their new reality.
 They understand that while life will not continue as it did before, it will go on.

 This stage may involve reorganizing roles and forming new relationships.